-Singing Medicine is Ex Cathedra’s award-winning project for long-stay children in hospital.
+Singing Medicine is Ex Cathedra’s award-winning project bringing singing-play to long-stay children in Birmingham Children’s Hospital.

 "This makes me forget the pain in my head."
 Participant

 "When the Singing Medicine team arrives it is like turning the light on."
 Chaplain

 Awarded outstanding contribution to the field of Arts in Health by Royal Society for Public Health 2014